Charlie Allen Restorations, Inc.

 “We recently embarked on an ambitious project to remake a standard 1950s ‘finished basement’—complete with its knotty pine paneled walls—into livable space for our 20-something son who returned to live with us.
 We tried to run the difficult path of quickly creating attractive and functional space while keeping project costs within reach.

-We selected Charlie Allen Restorations [CAR] to do the work because from our first meeting with Charlie Allen we felt confident that he understood our goals and CAR would deliver a quality product within its estimated timeline.
+We selected Charlie Allen Renovations [CAR] to do the work because from our first meeting with Charlie Allen we felt confident that he understood our goals and CAR would deliver a quality product within its estimated timeline.
 We were not disappointed!
 It was a smooth construction process with skilled and personable CAR staff and sub-contractors.
 CAR understood that it was dealing with a very particular client and was quickly attentive to any issue I raised.
 In addition, the workmen did a superb level of clean up at the end of each day so it was easy to live here even though it was a construction site.

 The construction wrapped up three days early.
 We were delighted with the results, which were even better than we hoped for.
 Our son was thrilled!
 Some months after project completion, we experienced a significant problem.
 CAR was immediately responsive and worked to identify the source of the problem and the required actions to address it.
 CAR clearly understood our distress, and took charge of the situation.